ioet/ioet-feature-flag/README.md

 toggles = ioet_feature_flag.Toggles(provider=provider)
 ```
 ## Currently supported feature flag types
-> Please note that all flags must be under a defined enviroment.
+> Please note that all flags must be under a defined environment.
 The examples on this section show only the structure needed to declare a flag.
 ### Static flag
 This is the most basic type: It toggles a code path on when the flag is `enabled`.
 The structure for this flag on the YAML file is the following:
 ```yaml